 4I need hardly mention his limbs, nor describe his matchless strength.
 5Who can strip off his outer garment and penetrate his double breastplate?

-6Who can dare open the gates of his
+6Who can dare open the gates of his mouth to confront the terrors of his rows of to confront the terrors of his rows of teeth?

-to confront the terrors of his rows of teeth?
-7Rows of scales are on his back - rows of shields that are tightly sealed.
-8So closely fitted are they that no space intervenes; 9 so closely joined that they hold fast and cannot be parted.
-10Light flashes forth when he sneezes; like the light of dawn are his eyes.
+7Rows of scales are on his back rows of shields that are tightly sealed.
+8So closely fitted are they that no space intervenes; 9so closely joined that they hold fast and cannot be parted.
+10Light flashes forth when he sneezes;

+like the light of dawn are his eyes.